Duje Bonačić

 Duje Bonačić (10 April 1929 – 24 January 2020) was a Croatian rower who won a gold medal representing Yugoslavia in the coxless four event at the 1952 Summer Olympics.

-Bonačić was born in Split to a Croatian father and Slovenian mother.
+Bonačić was born in Split to an ethnic Croat father and ethnic Slovene mother.
 He had an elder brother Vojko and a sister Nevenka.
 He graduated in natural sciences in Zagreb, and took up rowing to build muscles, as he weighed only 56 kg with a height of 183 cm at the time.
 After retiring from competitions he worked as a professor of geography, meteorology and oceanography at maritime schools and also served as a coach and referee in rowing and sailing.

 After the death of Željko Čajkovski on 11 November 2016, he became the oldest Croatian Olympic medal winner.
-Bonačić died on January 24, 2020, at the age of 90 following a short illness.
+Bonačić died on 24 January 2020, at the age of 90 following a short illness.